ImranAsif48/CreatingTechingMaterial/XML_Lab/XML_lab.md

 Scroll down the page to the `Syntax-check Your XML` section and copy/paste your XML to validate it.
 If there is an error in the XML then check the debug information, and correct the XML.

-Once you have completed this task you can close this webpage and your file.
+Once you have completed this task you can close this webpage and commits it to GitLab repository.

 ## 2) XPath